-Progress Wealth Management is a fee-only financial planning firm specialized in helping high earning individuals whom aren’t rich, yet.
-Our goal is to make you happier, healthier and (most importantly) wealthier so you can retire young and live out the rest of your life without a worry in the world.
+Progress Wealth Management is a fee-only financial planning firm specializing in helping high-earning individuals who aren’t rich, yet.
+Our goal is to make you happier, healthier, and (most importantly) wealthier so you can retire young and live out the rest of your life without a worry in the world.

 We differentiate ourselves by employing a team of specialized professionals to help you ascend towards your goals faster by employing expert financial planning, investment management, tax planning, and a thorough analysis of every aspect of your financial life.
 By working with us, you’ll get a tax professional, an estate planner, a team of non-commissioned insurance experts, and your own CFP.

 You’ll know as a result of hiring us that you’re growing your life savings as fast as prudently possible because every aspect of your financial life is well-thought-out with an empirical science behind why you’re doing what you are.
 No more “I hope that’s right” so much as “Blaine and his team have my back”.